Skip to main contentScroll Top

 With meter – fare according to distance (around 150 ฿)

-There was a time when this temple was still free to visit.
-(I'm talking about only 4/5 years ago years).
-Since the massive arrival of Chinese tourists in Thailand, the What Saket, although still untouched by the excessive number of tourists, has become chargeable, initially rising to 20 Baht, then 50 Baht a year later.
+There was a time when this temple was still free to visit (I'm talking about only 4 or 5 years ago).
+Since the massive influx of Chinese tourists to Thailand, Wat Saket, although still spared from the excessive number of tourists, has become a paid attraction, initially costing 20 Baht, then 50 Baht a year later.

-And if previously the outfit was not particularly restricted, the rules have now become stricter. (afterwards of course, it is a Temple).
-Keep in mind that you must have your knees covered as well as your shoulders and no low-cut tops for ladies.
+While previously there weren't many dress restrictions, the rules have now become stricter (though, of course, it is a temple).
+Keep in mind that knees and shoulders must be covered, and no low-cut tops for women.

 There are sarongs available to rent on site if you don't want to add another layer of clothing to your body all day.

-Like any tourist spot, the area around the What Saket is prone to scams.
-No need to panic, the only really effective one in the area comes from the presence of the tuk tuk.
-The latter, in addition to abusing prices, will tend to want to impose on you fairand a boat trip on the klongs or other shenanigans relating to the tuk tuk (jewelry shops, tailors, etc.).
+Like any tourist area, the zone around Wat Saket is prone to scams.
+Nothing to panic about, though; the only real scam in the area comes from the tuk-tuks.
+Besides overcharging, they'll often try to sell you a boat trip on the klongs (canals) or engage in other tuk-tuk-related schemes (jewelry shops, tailors, etc.).

 How to avoid this scam?
-Just walk away from the temple and stop a tuk tuk currently in circulation and available to take you to your next destination.
-Or better, use the app Grave.
+Simply walk away from the temple and instead flag down a passing tuk-tuk that's available to take you to your next destination.
+Or better yet, use the Grab app.

 2- Jim Thompson House